 - A. Any and all examinations required by the Nevada Revised Statutes relating to District employment which are performed by a District designated physician shall be paid by the District at no cost to the employee. - B. It is the responsibility of the employee to schedule any and all examinations with a District designated physician pursuant to NRS 616, 617 and applicable Employees' Insurance of Nevada regulations, including Hazardous Materials exams as required by O.S.H.A, on or before the birthday month of the employee. - 1.
 The District shall ensure the employee schedules such examinations while the employee is scheduled to be on or off duty.
-The District shall pay a minimum of two (2) hours overtime for each occurrence (scheduled physical examination) not to exceed six (6) hours, and shall be paid in accordance with Article 18 (Overtime). - 2.
-All time requests of two (2) hours for each occurrence shall require that documentation be provided to the District by the District designated physician. - 3.
-There shall be no loss of pay or any accrued leave to the employee. - 4.
-If, as a result of the physical examination, further testing is required, any additional costs for testing shall be paid by the District. - 5.
-Employees will be required to have their TB test read by a District Paramedic within the required time, no compensation will be provided for this. - C. An employee may elect to utilize their own personal physician to obtain an annual physical to comply with NRS 616 and 617.
+Any time spent for such examinations shall be considered hours worked, not to exceed six (6) hours, and shall be paid in accordance with Article 18 (Overtime). - 2.
+There shall be no loss of pay or any accrued leave to the employee. - 3.
+If, as a result of the physical examination, further testing is required, any additional costs for testing shall be paid by the District. - C. An employee may elect to utilize his own personal physician to obtain an annual physical to comply with NRS 616 and 617.
 If an employee makes such an election, the employee shall be responsible for scheduling the examination, and such examination shall be administered while the employee is off duty.
 The time spent taking the examination shall be considered as hours worked, not to exceed six (6) hours. - 1.
-The employee shall provide the District with the required information from such examination on or before their birthday month of each year. - 2.
-The District shall pay for the cost of the examination with the employee's personal physician up to an amount equal to the cost of the examination with a District designated physician. - 3.
+The employee shall provide the District with the required information from such examination on or before his birthday month of each year.

+- 2. The District shall pay for the cost of the examination with the employee's personal physician up to an amount equal to the cost of the examination with a District designated physician. - 3.
 If as a result of the physical examination further testing is required, any additional costs for testing shall be paid by the District up to an amount equal to the cost of the examination with a District designated physician. - D. It is the responsibility of the employee to obtain an annual physical examination for the "Heart and Lung Bill" (NRS 616 and 617).
-The employee shall endeavor to schedule their examination during their birthday month.
-If this does not occur, pursuant to NRS, the

-District shall schedule said appointment.
+The employee shall endeavor to schedule his examination during his birthday month.
+If this does not occur, pursuant to NRS, the District shall schedule said appointment.
 The District shall not schedule any appointments that interfere with previously scheduled leave times.
 Employees who cannot successfully pass their physical exam shall be placed on appropriate work restrictions if work related.
-For non-work related conditions that cause an employee to be not fit for duty, the employee will utilize any accrued leave balances, or placed on a leave of absence if without leave, until the employee is able to successfully pass the physical examination.
+For non-work related conditions that cause an employee to be "not fit for duty", the employee will utilize any accrued leave balances, or placed on a leave of absence if without leave, until the employee is able to successfully complete the examination.